brauliotegui/SPICED/README.md

 * The Jupyter notebook for this project can be found [here](https://github.com/brauliotegui/SPICED/blob/master/Week_05/Project_TimeSeriesAnalysis-Final.ipynb).

-## Week 06| Project Dashboard: Postgres, SQL queries, RDS, and AWS
+## Week 06| Dashboard: Postgres, SQL, RDS, and AWS

 * In this project, I built a dashboard summarizing the Northwind Database.
 It is a sample database that is shipped along with Microsoft Access.
 The data is about “Northwind Traders”, a fictional company.
 The database contains all sales transactions between the company and its customers as well as purchases from Northwinds suppliers.
 For such project, I created a Postgre database in order to create tables inside and write SQL queries that retrieves data.
 Data was loaded from CSV files into a database.
 SQLAlchemy library was also used in this project for accessing a database from Python.
 Ultimately, AWS was used in this project to upload everything into a cloud server and, in this way, building a dashboard with metabase that stayed up and running 24/7.